Astor Library: Opening

-The building was opened to the public on January 9, 1854.
+The Astor Library Building was opened to the public on January 9, 1854.
 Hours were fixed at 10 a.m. to 5 pm.
 For January no books were available, but visitors were welcome.
 On February 1, use of books began.
 The library was closed on Sundays and established holidays.
 It was a reference library: no books could be taken from the building for any purpose.
 Admission was free for all persons over 14 years of age.
 On opening day, the building was stocked with between 80,000 and 90,000 volumes, purchased at a cost of about $100,000.
 The section on American history was as full as possible.
 In linguistics, particularly oriental, the library was unsurpassed by any in the United States.
 The natural sciences were also fully represented, comprising about 7,000 volumes.
 Cogswell had made his first trip abroad for purchase of books in the winter of 1848–1849, spending something over $20,000.
 The distracted political state of Europe at the time seemed to offer peculiar advantages for purchases at low rates.
 Before he sailed, Cogswell reported that during Astor's lifetime he had paid $2,500 for books.

 In 1851, Cogswell sailed abroad again.
 During that summer, he scoured France, Italy, the Netherlands, Denmark, Scandinavia and Germany.
 The result was an addition of 28,000 volumes secured for $30,000, bringing the total of the collection to about 55,000 or 60,000 volumes, and the total outlay to about $65,000.
 In November 1852, Cogswell was again authorized to travel to Europe, $25,000 being put at his disposal.
 He sailed early in December, and remained abroad until March, spending his time mainly in London, Paris, Brussels, Hamburg, and Berlin.
 The result was the addition of about 25,000 volumes.